ccollicutt/ccollicutt.github.io/_posts/2021-07-30-supply-chain-security-part-1.md

 >This specification defines how to create an OCI Image, which will generally be done by a build system, and output an image manifest, a filesystem (layer) serialization, and an image configuration. - [OCI](https://opencontainers.org/about/overview/)

-It's important to understand that anyone can build a tool that can create an image which meets this specification.
+The reality is that anyone can build a tool that can create an image which meets this specification.
 Anyone.
 It *does not* have to be based on Dockerfiles.
 In fact I would suggest that while Dockerfiles are great they are not necessarily the best tool to use as part of building a secure software supply chain.
 There are other solutions, not many, but there are definitely choices that can be made (and I present one of them in this post).

 ## Examples of OCI Compliant Container Image Build Tools